podo-gec/podo-gec.github.io/publications.md

 <br/><br/>
 ## Chapitres de livre

+**2022**

+11- Silar P (2022) Prions and Prion-like Phenomena in Epigenetic Inheritance.
+In **Handbook of Epigenetics: The New Molecular and Medical Genetics** (3rd edition).
+Trygve Tollefsbol ed., In the press.

 **2021**

 10- Ferrari R, Gautier V & Silar P (2021) Lignin degradation by ascomycetes.
 In **Advances in Botanical Research** 99: 77-113.